Cleveland Domestic Violence Attorneys

 Domestic violence is often a heated, ugly, unplanned situation that simply went out of control.
 Often, the accusations are completely false, baseless, and are one party attempting to gain advantage over the other part.
 In fact, many times, one person is trying to get revenge upon another for completely petty reasons.

-Criminal defense attorneys from Patituce & Associates are prepared to defend you from the accusations, or an arrest, for domestic violence (code 2919.25).
+At Patituce & Associates, our Cleveland domestic violence lawyers are prepared to defend you from the accusations, or an arrest, for domestic violence (ORC 2919.25).
 We protect clients from these charges by always preparing our cases-from the start-as if we are going to go to trial.
 We understand the consequences associated with these allegations; however, many defense lawyers do not.

 - Up to 6 months in jail